 A. Yes.
 There are a number of programs, but one that may be of special interest is the In-Home Supportive Services Program (“IHSS”).
 It is designed for persons of limited financial means who are blind, disabled or over age 65, and who are unable to live safely at home without assistance.
 For qualifying individuals, it provides nonmedical services such as meal preparation, cleaning, laundry, bathing, feeding, dressing, grooming, toileting, and monitoring for persons with cognitive impairments who are at risk of injury at home.

 Resource Limits: The program is designed for persons of very modest resources who are eligible to receive Supplemental Security Income (“SSI”) or Medi-Cal.
 To qualify, the applicant must generally have less than $2,000 in savings if single, and less than $3,000 if married.
 Note: for those persons with excess assets, there may be lawful strategies to accelerate eligibility without the need to first spend down the excess.
+Also, for couples where only one spouse needs care, the Spousal Impoverishment rules may permit the “well spouse” to retain much more in the way of savings or other non-exempt assets.

 In many cases, the caregiver may hire a family member, whether a spouse or an adult child.
 Also, for the caregiver who works at least 80 hours per month, the program makes healthcare available at a nominal monthly premium, a valuable benefit to the worker.